damolinx/vscode-macros/README.md

 The **Macro Explorer** provides a central management view for macros.
 You can use the **Macros: Show Macro Explorer** command to bring it into view.

 * **Macro Library Folders**: configure macro folders, browse their contents, and quickly add, delete, or move macro files around using drag-and-drop.
-  * **"Temporary"**: this is a virtual library node that shows all `untitled` macro documents allowing to easily manage all your in-memory macros.
+  * **"Temporary"**: this is a virtual library node that shows all *untitled* macro documents allowing to easily manage in-memory macros.

 * **Macros**: edit, run, or debug macros with a once-click.